Jonatan-Chaverri/velum-network/README.md

 });
 ```

-Conceptually, the SDK should make it easy to:
+With the SDK you can:

 - register services
 - verify that a request is paid for